Skip to content

 Each month, clubs offer themed Parents Night Out events, featuring games and activities related to the designated subject and giving kids the chance to connect with others their age.
 There are also monthly Tween Takeover events.

-When parents drop their kids off at the Kids Academy for these events, they can spend time on their own in the athletic country club or leave the property to get other things done on their to-do list (or wish list!).
+When parents drop their kids off for these events, they can spend time on their own in the athletic country club or leave the property to get other things done on their to-do list (or wish list!).

 “We love that this is a safe and engaging environment for our kids to spend time at while we get to go out to dinner,” says Gogliotti.
 “The kids look forward to the Parents Night Out events as much as we look forward to the break.
 It’s so much more convenient than trying to find a sitter.”